waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Elevators:** Elevator doors are warps.
 If a button doesn't work, try walking into the door.
 - **Counters:** To talk to someone behind a counter, stand in front of the counter tile and face it.
 - **Shopping:** Check all clerks at a counter; they often have different inventories.
 - **Input Hygiene:** NEVER mix directional buttons with A/B/Start/Select in a single turn when precision is required (e.g., interacting with objects).
-The harness may modify the sequence, leading to unintended movement.
 - **Vending Machines:** Lemonade (350) is the best value for HP restoration (80 HP).

 ## Pokemon Type Effectiveness